-To get started, review the tips below for searching for primary and secondary sources and then then select a tab above for examples of primary sources for various immigrant groups.
+To get started, review the tips below for searching for primary souces, and secondary sources tab for further tips.
+Then select a tab above for examples of primary sources for various immigrant groups.

 The library catalog should be your first stop to find primary sources on immigrants.
 To find primary source books, use the search box below.
 When searching in the library catalog, use short words and phrases.
 Do not type in long sentences.
 Use quotes to search for an exact phrase.
 If you have trouble finding primary sources, use the tabs above to find specific recommendations for searching for different immigrant groups.